 Cyprus cats, unlike most Aegean cats, tend to be extremely energetic and athletic.
 They have a thick coat, which can be short or semi-long.

-They are extremely playful and social, and love to be around humans.
+They are extremely playful and social and love to be around humans.
 They’re also great hunters.
-Cyprus cats are commonly tabby with a mix of white, but can come in all colors, ranging from ginger to black.
+Cyprus cats are commonly tabby with a mix of white but can be found in a variety colors, ranging from ginger to black.

 Like Aegean cats, Cyprus cats are common in their native country but very rare in the rest of the world.

-Currently, cat breeder and fancier organizations are beginning to develop qualifications for the breed in order for it to be recognized internationally.
+Currently, cat breeder and fancier organizations are beginning to develop qualifications for the breed in order for it to be internationally recognized.